For too long I have been noticing artists posts things like this on social media.

 Sometimes the only thing we can do is delete an email or move on to the next comment.

 This is great for the online world, but it doesn’t help when face-to face.
 Oh, if it were that easy to delete people!
-In this case, you should revert to #2 above.
+In the case of a real life encounter, revert to #2 above.

-One thing I’d add when deleting a particularly out-of-place comment is to send the other person love and light, and then imagine them receiving your generosity.
-It will put you in a higher state.
+A bit of advice.
+When deleting a particularly out-of-place comment, take a moment to send the other creator love and light, and then imagine them receiving your generosity.
+It will put you in higher energy vibration.

 I’ll wrap things up with this appeal: Stop asking everyone what they think on social media.
 If you really want feedback, ask the right people in the right environment and with specificity.

 What kind of feedback are you looking for.
 Take time to get to know your work and craft your ask before looking for praise or criticism.
 Finally, be careful about how you give feedback.
 Make sure it’s your place to do so.